PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 16:15:20
+Last updated: 2024-04-02 16:16:23
-Random Quote: Appreciation is the highest form of prayer, for it acknowledges the presence of good wherever you shine the light of your thankful thoughts. - Alan Cohen
+Random Quote: The superior man is satisfied and composed; the mean man is always full of distress. - Confucius